Sending a test message

 Updated over a week ago

-Testing messages is part of the email campaign deployment process.
+Testing messages is part of the email deployment process.
 During testing be sure to check the sender name and email, subject line and look out for broken links in addition to the email layout.

 STEP 1